Search by name, year or event

 1869 - The Irish Church is disestablished.

-1870 - Primary education becomes compulsory.
+1870 - First Education Act.
+Primary education becomes compulsory.

 1871 - Trade Unions are legalized